virtuozzo/cloudscripting-docs/docs/reference/actions.md

 where:

 - `archive` - *URL* to the archive with a compressed application
-- `name` - set application's name, that will be displayed at the dashboard
+- `name` - application's name, that will be displayed at the dashboard
-- `context`- specify the desired context for your app
+- `context`- desired context for a deployed app

 ### Upload
 Available for all nodes